pascallaliberte/sharpen.page/_posts/2019-09-06-hard-struggle-required.md

 ---
 layout: post
 title: Do I Need to Address a Hard Struggle?
+description: "Do you need a hard struggle for your product to sell?
+Why soft curiosity rarely clears the forces of progress."
 categories: jtbd
 author: Pascal Laliberté
 tags: consulting jtbd-basics struggle-first discerning